AvolitesLtd/TitanManual/docs/cue-lists/cue-list-playback.md

 sidebar_label: Cue List Playback
 ---

+import Keys from '/src/components/key.ts';

 Running a Cue List
 ------------------

-Raise the fader of the cue list and press the \<Go\> button to run the first cue.
+Raise the fader of the cue list and press the <Keys.HardKey>Go</Keys.HardKey> button to run the first cue.
 The wheel display section of the screen shows the cue list status; the current cue is highlighted and the next cue has a grey box around it (On Diamond 9 the cue list status is shown at the bottom of the Editor screen).